Tollymore Forest Park

 Clanbrassil Barn was constructed about 1757 at the same time as the old parts of the mansion house.
 The building was used as stables and stores until the end of 1971.

-The ground floor has been converted to provide an education room and toilet facilities.
+The ground floor has been converted to provide an education room and toilets.
 The steeple at the eastern end has a fine old clock and sundial.
 The bell which strikes the hour bears the inscription "C : & : I Rudhall Glocester Fect 1785".
 The bell was tolled in the past to mark the beginning and ending of the working day, and any event of family or national importance.
 The sundial on the southern face of the tower can be read easily in suitable weather.

-Four waymarked trails of varying lengths take the visitor on a tour of the parks most beautiful areas.
+Four waymarked trails of varying lengths take the visitor on a tour of the park's most beautiful areas.
 These trails follow a circular route and are sign posted from the information board in the main car park.
 Strong footwear is recommended.
 The Mourne Way/Ulster Way crosses through the forest.

 Blue Trail - Arboretum Path (half a mile)